-From Mexican to Chinese to Jamaican and so much more, Taste of Tamarac allows local restaurants and businesses to expand their professional network and generate new customers which will increase sales, while also showcasing their tasty food and products.
+From Colombian to Chinese to Mexican to Jamaican and so much more, Taste of Tamarac allows local restaurants and businesses to expand their professional network and generate new customers which will increase sales, while also showcasing their tasty food and products.
 Invite friends, family, neighbors and co-workers to sample cuisine from over 25 restaurants, check out the food-related businesses, enjoy entertainment and let your kids play in the Kids Zone!

 The Taste of Tamarac is the perfect opportunity for small businesses in the Tamarac area to increase their exposure at a community event.
 Over 1,000 people will attend this event for delicious tastings, cooking demos, chef participation, giveaways, kids corner, and more!

 Early bird tickets are at $8 an adult, $4 children 6-12 years old and under 6 free and can be purchased HERE.

 ANNUAL MAGAZINE – Have your ad seen over 20,000 times!
 Check out the information HERE